Night Terrors in Babies: What They Are and How to Stop Them

 When Do Night Terrors in Babies Start?

-Night terrors typically happen when a child is older, between 3-7 years of age, though can start as early as 18 months.
-It's far rarer for babies to have night terrors earlier than 18-months but it can happen.
+Night terrors typically happen when a child is older, between 3-7 years of age, though night terrors in toddlers can start as early as 18 months.
+If your newborn wakes up screaming, it likely isn’t a night terror as it’s far rarer for babies to have night terrors earlier than 18-months.

-How Do I Stop Night Terror in Babies?
+How Do I Prevent Night Terrors in Babies?

 While there are no ways to completely stop or prevent night terrors, there are ways to mitigate them.